VictorScoolExper/wordpress-dev-course/README.md

 # wordpress-dev-course

 ## Description
-This repo contains material collect from the Complete Wordpress Developer Course(Plugin&Plugin)
+This repo contains material collect from the Complete Wordpress Developer Course(Plugin&Plugin), in this section we build a simlpe block.

 ## Installation
 Download the folders and add to wordpress website